Skip to main navigation Skip to search Skip to main content

 Diarmuid’s research employs legal, criminological and empirical methodologies to shed light on the factors that influence criminal justice decision-making.
 His work has impacted the discourse in academia and his publications have been cited in many of the leading international journals (British Journal of Criminology, Theoretical Criminology etc).
 Diarmuid’s research has also contributed to the work of policy-makers and practitioners.
 His research has been cited by the Supreme Court of Ireland as well as being used as an evidence base for legal reform in the Houses of the Oireachtas.
 In 2019 he was awarded the President’s Award for Societal Impact for disseminating his research on parole to a wide audience and his advocacy work with NGOs and parliamentarians to reform the process.
 He has also provided workshops to life sentence prisoners on navigating the parole process.

 Diarmuid is the Programme Director of the Law, Criminology and Criminal Justice degree, a programme he developed in 2019 to expand the discipline of criminology at undergraduate level.
-He has held visiting scholarships at the University of California, Berkeley, New York University and the University of Toronto.
+He has held visiting scholarships at the University of California, Berkeley, New York University and University of Toronto.

 Research Interests